andrusstrockiy/asteracct/Readme.md

 7. Start the script
 <pre> service asteramiacct start </pre>

-8. Make the test calls and observe review results.You should see Accounting-Start and Stop packets to arrive in Radius
+8. Make some test calls and observe results.You should see Accounting-Start and Accounting-Stop packets to arrive at Radius

 ## Troubleshooting

-For errors please check log file asteracct.log of which located in /var/log/ directory.
+For errors and troubleshooting please check log file asteracct.log of which located in /var/log/ directory.
 If still in trouble contact me.